fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>On-Demand and Auto Scaling for Aurora database</li>
   <li>Automation of monitoring workloads and adjusting capacity for database</li>
   <li>Pricing: charged for resources consumed by DB cluster</li>
-  <li>Concepts: Aurora Capacity Units (ACU - how the custer scale); allocated by AWS-managed warm pools; 2GiB of memory, matching CPU and networking capability; resiliency (six copies of data across three AZs)</li>
+  <li>Concepts: Aurora Capacity Units (ACU - how the cluster scale); allocated by AWS-managed warm pools; 2GiB of memory, matching CPU and networking capability; resiliency (six copies of data across three AZs)</li>
-  <li>Use case: variable workfloes; multi-tentant apps (service manage capacity for each app); new apps; dev and test new features; mixed use apps; capacity planning</li>
+  <li>Use case: variable workflows; multi-tentant apps (service manage capacity for each app); new apps; dev and test new features; mixed use apps; capacity planning</li>
 </ul>

 <p><b>GraphQL</b>: (AWS AppSync): robust, scalable GraphQL Interface for application developers; combines data from multiple sources; enable integration for developers via GraphQL (data language used by apps to fetch data from servers)</p>